We’ve reviewed over 50+ fitness watches and fitness trackers for women to find the best available right now.

 A basic fitness tracker is a fairly simple device and doesn’t weight much.
 Fitness watches that can do more and have long batteries are heavier and bigger.

 In addition to counting steps and outdoor activities with GPS, some of these watches add on extra features.
 These are usually minor features like counting floors climbed, fitness scores, or tracking intensity exercise minutes.
 If these are important to you, check each watch for specific types of features.

-Each brand of watch has it’s own software and app that goes with it.
+Each brand has its own software and app that go with it.
 They are all unique and generally do the same sort of thing.
 We wouldn’t say that one is dramatically better than the other.
 But do note that if you ever switch watch brands in the future, it can be hard, or even impossible, to move your old data to the new software system.
 Just keep this in mind when choosing a watch.